FAQ

 Helpful resources and answers to common questions

-California voters passed the Mental Health Services Act (MHSA), Proposition 63, in November 2004.
+California voters passed the Mental Health Services Act, Proposition 63, in November 2004.
 It became state law on January 1, 2005.
 The far-reaching Act raises money to support the state’s mental health programs through a 1 percent tax on personal incomes above $1 million.
-It also created the Behavioral Health Services Oversight and Accountability Commission (BHSOAC) to drive transformational change across the state’s public and private mental health systems.
+It also created the Mental Health Services Oversight and Accountability Commission to drive transformational change across the state’s public and private mental health systems.